Skip to content

 brec = { version = "...", features = ["csharp", "bincode"] }

-bincode is typically used because payload support in the generated C# aggregators expects payload variants to be #[payload(bincode)].
+bincode is typically used because payload support in generated C# aggregators expects payload variants to be #[payload(bincode)].

 #[derive(serde::Serialize, serde::Deserialize, brec::CSharp)]